manpagez: man pages & more

 commands in the example below.
 The extra string has a special

-meaning for the "quit" action: when less quits, the first charac-
+meaning for the "quit" action: when less quits, the ASCII value of

-ter of the extra string is used as its exit status.
+the first character of the extra string is used as its exit

 EXAMPLE